Phoeyuh/Phoeyuh/README.md

 # 🏄‍♂️ Hi there, I'm Kevin - aka Phoeyuh 👋

 I am a young Italian boy of 17yo.
 I enjoy creating projects and learning new things every day.
-Currently, I am attending the fourth year of high school and studying computer science.
+Currently, i am in my fourth year of high school and I have 1y+ experience.
 In my free time, apart from programming, I create 3D models.

 **`[Developer/3D artist/Student]`**